Braces and Dental Hygiene

 After you have finished brushing the braces, it is time to brush your teeth.
 Again, brush them one at a time, using a circular motion.

 You will also want to floss daily with braces.
-We will explain to you how to floss with braces when you first get them.
+We will explain to you how to floss with traditional braces when you first get them.

 Do not forget to brush your gums as well.
 This is important since so much of your focus will be on your teeth.
 Also, brush your tongue.
 You might want to add an alcohol-free mouthwash into your daily routine.